Life Advice Question #2 – Tips on How to Live A Proactive, Healthy Lifestyle

 Life Advice Tips – How to Live A Healthy Lifestyle

 My diet is clean and mostly vegetarian.
+I eat as much healthy food as I can.
 I read one of your articles about the Blue Zone Mediterranean Diet, and although I do not explicitly follow that diet, my diet is actually very similar.
 Lots of organic veggies, fruits, beans, lentils, and whole grains.
 I do some red meat but more chicken and fish.
 I think carefully about every meal and the nutrition it offers including quality protein, good fats and carbs, a wide spectrum of vitamins, minerals, and antioxidants, and how clean things are overall.

 I did see you have a book, but have not read it yet.
 As I am now in my 50’s and my aging is considered at higher risk for diseases like the novel coronavirus, and with healthcare costs skyrocketing, I was wondering what proactive life advice tips you might be able to offer me on how to live a healthy lifestyle in terms of my body type two?

 Life Advice Answer #2 – Tips How to Live A Healthy, Proactive Lifestyle

 Hello Jane from Massachusetts:

 How to live a healthy lifestyle proactively starts with the human body’s immune system.
 The coronavirus (COVID-19) pandemic is definitely a serious concern, especially for people with weakened immune systems, which is more likely in the very young and the elderly.
 Keeping the immune system healthy and strong is a main factor.
 Living a healthy life starts with keeping the gut bacteria happy.